Law update – new provision in the Consumer Rights Act

 Which corporate purchase is professional in nature?

-The Consumer Rights Law lacked a clear explanation of what the professional nature actually is and how to distinguish between purchases eligible for possible return and those that the trader will not be able to return.
+Neither in the Consumer Rights Act nor in the Civil Code will you find a clear explanation of what professional character really is, and how to distinguish between purchases that qualify for a possible return and those that the trader will not be able to return.

 The problem really concerns online stores, because it is their representatives who will have to properly assess the situation and give a refund for goods bought online or refuse to accept them.

-It turns out that – as suggested by Art.
-38a of the law – online stores should make decisions on the basis of… an entrepreneur’s CEiDG entry:
+It turns out that – as suggested by the new Civil Code regulations – online stores should make decisions based on… the entrepreneur’s CEiDG entry:

 Example – corporate purchase devoid of professional character